 Below is an account of our experiences over the space of 7 days.
 I wrote this log as a way to measure any mood and behaviour changes.
 What I discovered was eye opening…

 DAY 1: Marley woke up and jumped in my bed for cuddles.
-I used this as an opportunity to tell her the TV was broken (she spilt a glass of milk on my laptop yesterday and so we couldn’t resort to using that either).
+I used this as an opportunity to tell her the TV was broken.
 I could see she was disappointed, and she asked me several times what happened.